michaelstiefel/Capstone_ECB_Tweets/README.md

 The topic modelling / Latent Dirichlet Allocation will focus on the metric of perplexity.

-Formally, the metric of perplexity is defined for a set of unseen documents $\omega$
+Formally, the metric of perplexity is defined for a set of unseen documents $\omega$.

 $$
 \text{Perplexity}(\omega) = \exp(-\frac{\mathcal{L}(\omega)}{\text{count of tokens}})